Dorothea Dix Hospital: Closure

 The former Dorothea Dix Hospital in Raleigh, North Carolina.

+In 1980, North Carolina Secretary of Health and Human Services Sarah Taylor Morrow submitted a proposal to close Dorothea Dix Hospital and to reorganize North Carolina's mental health services.

 The Public Consulting Group produced a report on North Carolina's state psychiatric hospitals and area mental health programs that was released by State Auditor Ralph Campbell Jr. on April 1, 2000.
 This report recommended closing Dix Hospital as it was the most expensive mental health hospital in North Carolina at that time, as renovating its existing facilities was not feasible and building new facilities would be expensive, and recommended increasing the capacity at the other three mental health hospital in North Carolina in order to compensate (Cherry Hospital and Broughton Hospital, still open, and John Umstead Hospital, now closed).
 These recommendations were made despite the fact that the hospital was operating well and that its closure meant that mental health patients would have no local, public facility to use for care.
 The hospital land was purchased by the state to house the hospital.

 The Dorothea Dix Hospital was at one time slated to be closed by the state by 2008, and the fate of the remaining 306 acre was a matter of much discussion and debate in state and local circles.
 As of October 6, 2008, according to the News & Observer, state officials were calling the facility "Central Regional Hospital - Raleigh Campus".
 But in 2009, the state announced that Dorothea Dix Hospital would not be closing and would not be a "satellite" of CRH.
 It was announced in August 2010 that a lack of funding meant the facility would "shut its doors by the end of the year."

 In August 2012, Dorothea Dix Hospital moved its last patients to Central Regional Hospital in Butner, North Carolina, a facility that critics said did not provide enough beds for the most serious cases.
 To help alleviate the situation, in May 2012, UNC agreed to spend $40 million on mental health services.